Adobe-Marketing-Cloud/aep-sdks-documentation/resources/privacy-and-gdpr.md

 ### getConsents <a id="getconsents"></a>

-You can also programmatically view the current collect consent preferences status by using the following:
+You can programmatically view the current collect consent preferences status in a dictionary representation by using the following API.

-{% hint style="info" %}
-The following API can be used to programmatically retrieve the current collect consent preferences for the user in a dictionary representation.
-{% endhint %}

 {% tabs %}
 {% tab title="Android" %}